Jean Piaget’s cognitive development theory tells us that children learn and grow through four different stages of mental development.

 He concluded they must think differently, and decided to spend the rest of his life studying the intellectual development of children.
 In fact, Piaget was one of the first scientists to recognize that the way children think is quite different from the way adults do.

-In 1936, he published his Theory of Intellectual or Cognitive Development that still finds use in studying of education and psychology.
+In 1936, he published his Theory of Intellectual or Cognitive Development which still finds use in studying education and psychology.

 His idea was that little children were different both in their manner and method of thinking than that of older children and adults.
 He proposed we acquire and develop our intelligence through a series of stages.